 \subsection{Without dipole-dipole interaction ($\Omega=0$)}

-In this subsection, we investigate the effect of the cavity-environment coupling and the SGI parameter on the entanglement negativity when the two atoms are in different initial states and have not the dipole-dipole interaction.
+In this subsection, we investigate the effect of cavity-environment coupling and SGI parameter on the entanglement negativity when the two atoms are in different initial states without the dipole-dipole interaction.

-Fig.2 indicates the effects of SGI parameter on entanglement dynamics in the weak and strong coupling conditions when the two V-type atoms are initially in the maximal entangled state.
-In Fig.2a (i.e. the weak coupling condition), when $\theta = 0$, the entanglement negativity decays monotonously to a steady value 0.2 from 1.0 , as shown the blue dot-dashed line.
+Fig.2 indicates the effects of SGI parameter on entanglement dynamics under the weak and strong coupling conditions when the two V-type atoms are initially in the maximal entangled state.
+In Fig.2a (i.e. under the weak coupling condition), when $\theta = 0$, the entanglement negativity decays monotonously to a steady value 0.2 from 1.0, as shown the blue dot-dashed line.
 With the increasing of $\theta$, the decay rate of entanglement negativity also increases.
 However, the steady values of entanglement are equal under the different SGI parameters.
 Moreover, Fig.2b shows the dynamical behavior of entanglement negativity under the strong coupling condition.
-Comparing Fig.2b with Fig.2a, we can see that the entanglement negativity firstly decays monotonously, then revives to 0.45, and finally oscillates damply to the steady value 0.2 due to the feedback and memory effects of the environment.
+From Fig.2b, we can see that the entanglement negativity firstly decays monotonously, then revives to about 0.5, finally oscillates damply to the steady value 0.2 due to the feedback and memory effects of the environment.
 And a bigger SGI parameter corresponds to a greater revival amplitude and a smaller period of oscillation.
-Hence, the entanglement negativity decays monotonously in the weak coupling condition while it will revive and oscillate damply in the strong coupling condition.
-For the initially maximally entangled state, the entanglement negativity has the same steady values in different coupling conditions and SGI parameters.
+Hence, for the initially maximally entangled state, the entanglement negativity decays monotonously under the weak coupling condition while it will oscillate damply under the strong coupling condition.
+Also, the entanglement negativity has the same steady value under different coupling conditions and SGI parameters.